-UMass Dartmouth offers a Ph.D. in STEM Education.
-The program supports students to become educational researchers in one of the STEM disciplines (e.g., mathematics or science).
-The program focuses on hands-on experience in conducting research through classwork and internship opportunities with researchers in academic and Research & Development settings.
+UMass Dartmouth offers a PhD in STEM Education.
+The program supports students to become educational researchers in one of the STEM disciplines (science, technology, engineering, or mathematics).
+The program focuses on providing hands-on experience in conducting research through classwork and internship opportunities with researchers in academic and Research & Development settings.
 Students will be introduced to a wide variety of theoretical positions on teaching and learning mathematics and science as well as quantitative and qualitative research methods and related analytical tools to conduct educational research.
-This is set up as a 4-year program in which the student has two years of preparatory coursework and 2 years dedicated to the dissertation project and advanced doctoral seminars.
+This is set up as a four-year program in which the student has two years of preparatory coursework and two years dedicated to the dissertation project and advanced doctoral seminars.

 Graduate Programs in Teacher Development

 The UMass Dartmouth programs for teachers include a variety of routes to initial and professional licensure in the state of Massachusetts.
 These programs provide students with theoretical and practical foundations needed for a successful teaching career.
 There are two different versions of the Masters of Arts in Teaching (MAT) degree.
 One is for applicants seeking initial certification, while the other serves those seeking professional licensure.
-There is a "4+1" program that allows undergraduate students to pursue both their Bachelor's degree and their Master's degree in an overlapping approach.
-This typically leads to students receiving both degrees in a 5-year program (4 years of undergraduate study plus one at the masters level).
+There is a "4+1" program that allows undergraduate students to pursue both their bachelor's degree and their master's degree in an overlapping approach.
+This typically leads to students receiving both degrees in a five-year program (four years of undergraduate study plus one year at the master’s level).

 Financing Graduate Education at UMass Dartmouth

 The University of Massachusetts Dartmouth is committed to providing an affordable and accessible education.
-The financial aid office on campus works to find assistance for more than 65 percent of students through federal, state, and university source.
+The Office of Financial Aid on campus works to find assistance for more than 65 percent of students through federal, state, and University sources.
 Qualifying students may apply for grants and waivers, loans, scholarships, work-study, or campus employment opportunities.

 History and Profile of the University of Massachusetts Dartmouth

-The University of Massachusetts system has been providing top quality education opportunities since 1863.
-The system is made up of 5 physical locations in Amherst, Boston, Dartmouth, Lowell, and the UMass Medical School in Worcester, as well as the award-winning distance learning division, UMassOnline.
-The University of Massachusetts School of Law is located on the Dartmouth campus.
+The University of Massachusetts system has been providing top-quality education opportunities since 1863.
+The system is comprised of five physical locations, which include Amherst, Boston, Dartmouth, Lowell, and the UMass Medical School in Worcester, as well as the award-winning distance learning division, UMassOnline.
+The University of Massachusetts School of Law is located near the Dartmouth campus.